FCC Placement Testing

 Can I transfer placement scores from other colleges?

-FCC accepts Accuplacer and Compass Scores taken at approved testing locations.
+FCC accepts ACCUPLACER scores taken at approved testing locations.
 Scores must be no more than two years old.
 Scores must be faxed to the testing center directly from the college or university where the test was given.
-Accuplacer or Compass Test scores from high schools will not be accepted.
+ACCUPLACER scores from high schools will not be accepted.

 How is this test different from pencil and paper tests?

-If this is your first experience with an adaptive computerized test, it may cause you some anxiety and uncertainty as you take it.
-Remember, the purpose of the test is to determine the best course for you to start your mathematics study.
+The purpose of the test is to determine the best courses for you to start your college career.
 Keep the following in mind as you take the test.

 • You only see one question at a time.
 You cannot look forward to see what questions are coming and you cannot go back to previous questions.
 You cannot skip a problem and come back to it later.